Terms of Service

 7.2 Auto-Approve (72-Hour Rule)

-If a Client does not approve or request rework within 72 hours of a Phase being submitted for review, the Phase is automatically approved and the Client's card is charged (if not already charged at Phase start).
+If a Client does not approve or request rework within 72 hours of a Phase being submitted for review, the Phase is automatically approved.
+If payment was not already collected at Phase start, payment may be collected from the authorized Payment Method according to the Job's payment structure.

 Auto-Approve exists because Contractors cannot wait indefinitely for payment after completing work.
 The Client receives notifications when a Phase is submitted and before Auto-Approve triggers.
 The Client may act at any time during the 72-hour window.